You suffered a fall due to someone else’s negligence.

 Big business insurance companies are highly sophisticated and immediately work to undermine or destroy your personal injury claim.
 As soon as they learn of your incident, they have investigators, claims handlers and lawyers working with the property owner in an effort to figure out how best to defend your claim.

-You need a lawyer to level the playing field.
+You need a personal injury lawyer to level the playing field.
 A qualified slip and fall lawyer is going to be your best hope to your legal rights and ensure you receive a fair settlement.
 Insurance companies look for every opportunity to low-ball your claim.
 An experienced personal injury lawyer knows how to preserve the evidence, build the strongest case and negotiate with the insurance company to secure the best result.

 Yes, you have to pay a lawyer a fee from your settlement.
 But the value a good personal injury lawyer will provide your claim will, most likely, result in true accountability and more money in your pocket in the end.